discordeno/discordeno/website/docs/examples/reactionroles.md

 }
 ```

-Finally, we can begin writing the code to handle our commands.
-We will implement the `create` command.
-In this command the user will find himself in a menu with 3 options
+Finally, we can begin writing code to handle the `/roles` command.
+Let's implement the `create` subcommand.
+In this command the user will find themself in a menu with 3 options

 1. Add another reaction role button
 1. Remove an exiting reaction role button